githubteacher/everyone-may-2016/Anjith05-Chicago.md

 ### Things to do in winter
 - Ice Skating
-- Get to wear your favorite winter jackets
+- Get to wear your favorite winter jackets.